rat-eos-pc-ua/tutorial/TTN/README.md

 ### Python Script
-The following Python script is an example that fetches sensor data from TTN via the storage API: [here](https://github.com/rat-eos-pc-ua/ingress/blob/main/sensor/app.py)
+The following Python script available  is an example that fetches sensor data from TTN via the storage integration.
+Keep in mind that are other integrations available in TTN that can be used.
 The script performs the following tasks:

 1. **Fetch Data from TTN**: